evangytech/evangy-tech-services/README.md

 ### Digital Solutions & Consultation
 Need advice on tech strategies?
 Our experts can guide you through the best digital solutions for your business or personal needs.

-### Online Booking
-Book an appointment with us easily through our online platform.
-Get the help you need, when you need it.

 ## How to Get Started

 1. **Call Us Now**
    Reach out directly to us at:
    📞 [Call Now: (315) 571-6332](tel:+13155716332)

-2. **Contact Us**
+2. **Email Us**
-   For any inquiries, support, or issues, reach out to us at:
+   For any inquiries, support, or issues, send us an email at:
    📧 **support@evangytech.com**
    📱 **(315) 571-6332**